 In setting non-employee director compensation, the Compensation Committee recommends the form and amount of compensation to the Board, which makes the final determination.
 In considering and recommending the compensation of non-employee directors, the Compensation Committee considers such factors as it deems appropriate, including historical compensation information, level of compensation necessary to attract and retain non-employee directors meeting our desired qualifications and market data.
-In the review of director compensation in 2022, Meridian completed a market compensation review of our peer companies' director fees.
-Based on this review, the cash retainer and equity pay were increased effective May 1, 2022, to more closely align with the median director compensation for our peer utility companies.
-The fee structure for director fees in 2022 is as follows:
+We do not pay meeting fees.
+The Committee did not recommend a change to director compensation for 2023.
+However, in January 2024 the Committee recommended and our Board approved increases to the cash retainer, equity compensation, Chairman retainer, and Governance Chair retainer to maintain our board compensation level near the median of our peers.
+The fee structure for director fees in 2023 and the fee structure that will take effect in May 2024, are as follows:

-Fees Effective January 1, 2022 Fees Effective May 1, 2022
+Fees For F iscal 2023 Fees Et May 1 ~

-Cash Restricted Stock Units Cash stricted ck Units
+Cash Restricted Stock Units Cash estricted ock Units

-Board Retainer \$ 85,000 \$ 105,000 \$ 95,000 \$ 120,000
+Board Retainer \$ 95,000 \$ 120,00 0 \$ 105,000 \$ 135,000

-Board Chairman \$ 100,000 \$ 100,000
+Board Chairman \$ 100,000 \$ 120,000

 Committee Chair Retainer

 Audit Committee \$ 15,000 \$ 15,000

 Compensation Committee \$ 12,500 \$ 12,500

-Governance Committee \$ 10,000 \$ 10,000
+Governance Committee \$ 10,000 \$ 12,500

 Committee Member Retainer

 Audit Committee \$ 10,000 \$ 10,000

 Compensation Committee \$ 7,500 \$ 7,500

 Governance Committee \$ 7,500 \$ 7,500